Anita Östlund

 Anita Östlund (born 30 January 2001) is a Swedish figure skater.
-She is the 2017 Nordic bronze medalist, 2017 Sofia Trophy silver medalist, and a two-time Swedish national champion (2017, 2019).
+She is the 2017 Nordic bronze medalist, 2017 Sofia Trophy silver medalist, and a two-time Swedish national champion (2018, 2020).
 She represented Sweden at the 2018 Winter Olympics and has competed in the final segment at three ISU Championships.

 Personal life

 Anita Östlund was born on 30 January 2001 in Odesa, Ukraine.
 She is the daughter of Yulia, an ethnic Russian, and Peter Östlund.
 She has three younger sisters – Nicole, Melina, and Michelle.

+In 2023, Anita shared the violence she and her siblings endured from her mother.

+She is currently studying psychology in Stockholm.

 Career

 Early years

 Östlund started learning to skate in 2006.
 For two seasons beginning in 2012–2013, she competed internationally on the advanced novice level.
 She won gold at the 2013 Ice Challenge, silver at the 2014 Nordics, and silver at the 2014 Bavarian Open.

 2014–2015 season: Junior debut

 Östlund made her ISU Junior Grand Prix (JGP) debut in the 2014–2015 season, placing 17th in Courchevel and 14th in Ostrava.
 She won the junior ladies' silver medal at the Swedish Championships and was sent to the 2015 World Junior Championships, but did not advance to the free skate after placing 32nd in the short program.